parakeety/PKYStepper/README.md

 ## Features
-- block based callback for when value changed, value incremented, and value decremented
+- block based callback for when value changed, incremented, and decremented
-- toggle visibility of increment/decrement button when the value is at maximun/minimum
+- toggle visibility of increment/decrement button when the value reached its maximun/minimum
 - works well with storyboard